giridhar05/Service-Feedback-Backend/README.md

 # Service-Feedback-Backend

 ## Overview
-FeedTrack Backend is the server-side application for the FeedTrack – Service Feedback Platform.
+Service-Feedback-Backend is the server-side application for the FeedTrack – Service Feedback Platform.
 It handles API requests, processes feedback data, and interacts with the MongoDB database.

 ---